dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-api.md

 The Metadata API is available to:
 - [Multi tenant](/docs/deploy/regions-ip-addresses) accounts on the [Team or Enterprise plans](https://www.getdbt.com/pricing/),
 - Projects on dbt version v0.19.0 or higher.
-    * Artifacts generated on dbt version lower tha v0.19.0 will not be accessible via the Metadata API.
+    * The Metadata API cannot access artifacts generated on dbt version lower than v0.19.0.
 Refer to [Version migration guides](https://docs.getdbt.com/guides/migration/versions) to upgrade.

 ## Use cases